jzh11111110111/Studies-on-Cassical-Metamathematics/README.md

 # Studies-on-Cassical-Metamathematics
-I will present my study on classical metamathematics here, including set theory, structural proof theory, recursion theory, formal arithmetic, and other relvant research by Gödel and Tarski.
-I don't act as the researcher in these fields in public, but this research is closely related to mine.
+I will present my research on classical metamathematics here, covering set theory, structural proof theory, computability theory, formal arithmetic, and other relevant work by Gödel and Tarski.
+Should it be necessary, I will also introduce category theory and type theory, although these are not part of the core theme.
+While I don't publicly identify myself as a researcher in these fields,the aforementioned research is closely aligned with my own work.

 Note: I don't know if my studies posted here will be cited by others.
 If they do, please let me know first.